 - Pros: This is my personal favorite.
 The NNT provides a fantastic resource as they review the studies of medical interventions and present the information in an easily consumable and concise way.
 For instance, the rating system is borrowed from the traditional stoplight where you are provided with a color-coded summary.

 - Cons: They have a limited database of reviewed studies when it comes to bone health.

 National Osteoporosis Foundation (NOF) Inspire Forum:“The National Osteoporosis Foundation support community connects patients, family, friends and caregivers for support and inspiration.”

 - Pros: This online community is a place where you can go to read, share and participate in discussions regarding bone health.
 This community provides support, attempts to answer each other’s questions and gives guidance to one another.

 - Cons: While this community is a great resource to talk to fellow bone health sufferers, they cannot take the place of doctors and bone health experts.
 Some of the information is great, some of it is biased and not science backed.
 The forum and the NOF are also influenced by big pharma.
 (See their corporate advisory board link at the bottom of the site.)

 AskaPatient.com:”There is more to know than what the ads say.
 Learn from the experience of real people who have taken drug treatments.
 Share your side effects or success stories.
 Take control of your health by being informed and asking questions.
 AskaPatient provides tools for the empowered patient.”

 - Pros: AskaPatient allows you to share your experience, no matter how positive or negative it is.
 By doing so, AskaPatient gives you actual accounts of side effects or success stories of drug treatments.
-AskaPatient has a specific category for bisposhponates where you can see what others have said about their bone drug experiences.
+AskaPatient has a specific category where you can see what others have said about their bone drug experiences.